mapipina/portfolio/github-projects.md

 # GitHub Projects

 A selection of side projects I built during my intensive MERN stack coding bootcamp.
-Each showcases different aspects of my learning journey—from full-stack fundamentals to creative front-end experimentation.
+Each showcases different aspects of my learning journey.

-⚙️ **Phase 2:** Rebuild this portfolio using Jekyll and GitHub Pages.
+✅ ~~**Phase 2:** Rebuild this portfolio using Jekyll and GitHub Pages.~~
 🚀 **Phase 3:** Add more recent personal projects and open-source work.